Cray-HPE/docs-csm/operations/validate_csm_health.md

 After the node has reached this point, close the console session.
 The test is complete.

 <a name="uas-uai-tests"></a>
-## 5. UAS / UAI Tests
+## 5. UAS / UAI tests

 The procedures below use the CLI as an authorized user and run on two separate node types.
-The first part runs on the LiveCD node, while the second part runs on a non-LiveCD Kubernetes master or worker node.
-When using the CLI on either node, the CLI configuration needs to be initialized and the user running the procedure needs to be authorized.
+The first part runs on the LiveCD node, while the second part runs on a non-LiveCD
+Kubernetes master or worker node.
+In either case, the CLI configuration needs to be initialized on the node and the user running the procedure needs to be authorized.

 The following procedures run on separate nodes of the system.
 They are, therefore, separated into separate sub-sections.